Genetics, Molecular Biology

-Dr. Mello is also a professor in the Program in Molecular Medicine at the University of Massachusetts Medical School.
+Dr. Mello is also codirector of the RNA Therapeutics Institute and a professor in the Program in Molecular Medicine at the University of Massachusetts Medical School.

 For decades, RNA molecules have been regarded as little more than DNA's messengers, ferrying the genetic code to the cell's protein-building factories.
 Craig Mello's research has helped to establish that certain RNA molecules play a far more impressive role in the cell.
 In a groundbreaking discovery, he found that short snippets of RNA can silence the expression of targeted genes.
 This phenomenon, called RNA interference, not only has become an indispensable means for studying gene function but has been found to be a normal part of gene regulation during embryonic development and may play a role in cancer and other diseases.

 Digging for dinosaur bones lured Mello into science.
 Mello's father, a paleontologist with the Smithsonian Institution, frequently took his son on fossil-hunting expeditions in the western U.S. "Even as a kid, I was captivated by the concept of deep time, the history of the Earth and the origins of human life," he said.
 As a high school student in the late 1970s, Mello's fascination turned to genetic engineering.
 Scientists had just cloned the human insulin gene and inserted its DNA into bacteria, which by multiplying over and over again could produce a limitless supply of synthetic insulin.
 This achievement dramatically changed the outlook for millions of diabetics worldwide, who had been relying on insulin from pigs and cows to stay alive.
 "The idea that research could have a real impact on human health really intrigued me," he recalled.
 "And that was something that had been missing for me in the field of evolutionary biology."